-The Niagara 1000's dark chrome chassis can be cleaned with AudioQuest CleanScreen or a modest misting of household window cleaners.
-For typical polishing, use the AudioQuest polishing cloth, and for removing fluid residue, please use soft cotton or wool toweling.
-Only use liquid cleaner when oil or grime is beyond the polishing cloth's capacity to thoroughly clean.
+The Niagara 1200's anodized cover and painted chassis can be cleaned with AudioQuest CleanScreen or a modest misting of household window cleaners.
+For removing fluid residue, please use soft cotton or wool toweling.
+Only use liquid cleaner when oil or grime is beyond a polishing cloth's capacity to thoroughly clean.
 Never use alcohol or solvent-based cleaners.
-They can damage the surfaces, plating, and silk-screening material.
+They can damage the surfaces and silk-screening material.